Separate Decimal Numbers from Text in Excel (6 Quick Ways)

 Merge ROW, MID, INDIRECT, and LOOKUP Functions to separate decimal numbers

-• Press the Enter button and drag the Fill Handle icon downwards.
+• Press Enter and drag the Fill Handle icon down.

 Formula Breakdown: